mattar13/ElectroPhysiology.jl/docs/src/index.md

 In general, if exporting PhysiologyAnalysis.jl or PhysiologyModeling.jl, ElectroPhysiology.jl doesn't need to be exported, and many of the things exported with ElectroPhysiology.jl will be left "under the hood".
 However if some of the tools included in ElectroPhysiology.jl are needed (see ElectroPhysiology tools), then it may be best to import both.

+If you would like tutorials, look into the tutorial package here with help on how to use the software

 ```@contents
 ```